-When part or all of the lower eyelid turns outwards away from the eye, the condition is known as an ectropion.
+Ectropion is a condition in which part or all of the lower eyelid turns outwards away from the eye.
 There are various causes but the most common cause is an ageing effect of the eyelid that occurs in some older people.
 A straightforward operation can usually cure the problem.

 What is an ectropion?

 When part or all of the lower eyelid turns outwards away from the eye, the condition is known as an ectropion.
-Someone looking at you might be able to see part of the pink inner surface of the affected eyelid.
+Someone looking at you might be able to see part of the pink inner surfaces of the eyes

 What is the cause of an ectropion?

-An ectropion mainly occurs in older people.
-It is thought that the small muscles around the eyelid become weak with ageing.
+An eye ectropion mainly occurs in older people.
+It is thought that the small eyelid muscles around the eye become weak with ageing.
 In most cases there is no other underlying problem.
 Additional images of the condition can be found under Further Reading and References below.

 An ectropion may also be caused by any condition that causes scarring of the eyelid or near the eyelid.
 For example, a burn, infection, tumour or injury to the eyelid.

-Any condition that causes weakness of the facial muscles, including facial paralysis, may also affect the eyelid and cause an ectropion.
+Any condition that causes weakness of the facial nerves and muscles, including facial paralysis, may also affect the eyelid and cause an ectropion.

 - One eye alone may be affected, although age-related ectropion most commonly affects both eyes.

 - The inner lining of the eyelid that droops forward may become dry and sore.